gbmhunter/blog/content/electronics/components/power-regulators/switch-mode-power-supplies-smps/control-methodologies/_index.md

 Many off-the-shelf ICs will contain both the switch and the current-sensing directly in the IC, removing the need for a separate `\(R_{SENSE}\)` and associated differential amplifier to measure the current.

+Peak current-mode control can experience subharmonic oscillation.
+Ramp compensation is usually added to address this issue[^ti-slva636-feedback-loop-analysis-current-mode-boost-converter].

 #### Noise Issues and Blanking Intervals

 Because the switching action causes noise, and the current-measuring voltage signal is usually low (because low-valued resistors are used to keep power dissipation down), current mode control has a high susceptibility to noise and voltage transients[^ti-sboa187e-current-mode-control] [^university-of-colorado-bolder-intro-to-peak-current-mode-control].
 The switching action can cause ringing in the voltage measurement of the current at the point of turn on.
 This ringing can cause the measured signal to go over the control threshold and prematurely turn the switch OFF, as shown in the below diagram: